 A cropped version of the photo of Pinkerton, Lincoln, and McClernand.
 Full image below.

-At the start of the Civil War, Pinkerton's Secret Service was based at McClellan’s headquarters in Cincinnati.
-However, during the Maryland Campaign culminating in the Battle of Antietam near Sharpsburg, Maryland, the Secret Service headquarters was moved to the battlefield.
+According to Civil War history, Pinkerton's Secret Service was based at McClellan’s headquarters in Cincinnati.
+However, during the Maryland Campaign culminating in the Battle of Antietam near Sharpsburg, Maryland, Pinkerton moved Secret Service headquarters to the battlefield.
 This move allowed the Secret Service agents — scouts and spies — to provide real-time, crucial information to the Union forces.

-In early Autumn 1862, just two weeks after the Battle of Antietam, President Lincoln along with General John A. McClernand visited the battlefield headquarters of the Army of Potomac and the Secret Service Division to confer with Little Mac.
+In October 1862, just two weeks after the Battle of Antietam, President Lincoln along with General John A. McClernand visited the battlefield headquarters of the Army of Potomac and the Secret Service operations to confer with Little Mac.
 The battle and visit served as a preliminary to Lincoln’s Emancipation Proclamation, which stated that on January 1, 1863, all slaves in states still in rebellion would be free.

 In a letter to his brother, Robert Pinkerton, regarding one of the most famous photographs of President Lincoln, William Pinkerton recalled, “While visiting the army in general, Mr. Lincoln called at our camp to see father and renew the old acquaintance which had existed between them.
 Mr. Alexander Gardner, the official photographer of the Army of the Potomac, was attached to the Secret Service Division, and seeing a good opportunity to take a picture, fixed up a plate and then told President Lincoln he would like to make a sitting of him, meaning to take him alone.”